-“Appearing on ESPN’s ‘SportsCenter’ today, free agent pass rusher Dwight Freeney said he definitely wants to play this season.
+"“Appearing on ESPN’s ‘SportsCenter’ today, free agent pass rusher Dwight Freeney said he definitely wants to play this season.
 Nothing is imminent in terms of signing — with any franchise — although the veteran made clear ‘Arizona would be a great team’.”“But if it doesn’t work out here, it could be anywhere,” said Freeney, who is in Arizona right now.
 “It just depends.
 It has to be a winning team.
 I’m used to winning.”"

 With the Colts clearly still in need of pass rush help, it begs the question of whether arguably the franchise’s all-time greatest pass rusher could make a comeback in Indianapolis.

 The 14-year veteran is the Colts 2nd all-time career sacks leader with 107.5 career sacks, trailing only his former teammate Robert Mathis.
 Likewise, he’s also 2nd behind Mathis in forced fumbles with the Colts, having had 43 forced fumbles with the team.